Stock market today: Wall Street closes its best week of the year with some more gains

 The forced and sudden selling that ensued hit markets worldwide, but it calmed after a top Bank of Japan official said it won’t raise rates further as long as markets are unstable.
 Analysts, though, say more potential selling may still be left to uncoil in the system.

 In stock markets abroad, Japan's Nikkei 225 jumped 3.6% to cap its best week in more than four years.
-It was a strong rebound from its sharp losses the week before, which included the worst day for Japan's market since the Black Monday crash of 1987.
+It was a strong rebound from its sharp losses the week before, which included the worst day for the Japanese stock market since the Black Monday crash of 1987.

 Credit: AP